textmagic/textmagic-rest-nodejs-v2/docs/TextMagicApi.md

 var apiInstance = new TextmagicClient.TextMagicApi();

 var image = "/path/to/file.txt"; // File | User avatar.
-Should be PNG or JPG file not more than 10 MB
+Should be a PNG or JPG file not more than 10 MB.

 apiInstance.uploadAvatar(image).then(function() {
   console.log('API called successfully.');